IMAGINARY/kiosk-browser/README.md

 for idle detection, i.e. if there are devices that send periodic events but aren't controlled by the user.
 A filter must return `true` for such arguments.

+Please check the preload scripts in `/examples/preload/idleDetector` for examples on how to use the API.

 ## Built-in test application

 Pointing the kiosk-browser to `kiosk://testapp` will bring up a simple app for testing touch and mouse input